Vansitha/Vansitha/README.md

 ### About Me

-- Software Engineering Student 💻.
+- Software Engineer in the making 💻.
 - Currently focussed on applying my knowledge into practice ⚙.
 - Learning to develop **clean**, **reusable**, and **extendable** software 🔁.